 1. Consult local blogs

-While a biased “do”, I know first hand as a professional food writer (find my clips HERE) the amount of work that goes into compiling lists and the screening process our editors put in.
+While a biased “do”, I know first hand as a professional food writer (find my clips HERE) the amount of work that goes into compiling lists which are peppered with cultural etiquette context.

-As a result when I travel, I always defer to the local culinary experts, trusted food-focused publications compiled by locals who live in the place or know the city well and legitimate blogs.
+When traveling I always defer to the local culinary experts, trusted food-focused publications compiled by locals who live in the place or know the city well and legitimate blogs.
+I would strongly advise at least questioning if your tip came from a parachuter influencer or a one-time visitor.

 Again biased from my own experiences with Curious Appetite, being on the ground makes a huge difference.
-Sure, listicles on major travel websites like NYT Travel can come in handy, but they’re often out of date and written by people who either are passing by and don’t spend much time nor live and breathe a city day in day out.
+Sure, listicles on major travel websites like NYT Travel can come in handy, but they’re often out of date and written by people who either are parachuting in, gleaning unpaid intel from random sources.
+These articles are usually compiled by (albeit good writers) with virtually zero time invested living the city they have been sent to cover.

-2. Look for cucina casalinga or cucina tipica
+2. Eat regionally!
+Look for cucina casalinga or cucina tipica

-Down-to-earth Italian trattorias are falling into extinction in Italy’s major cities, and it breaks my heart.
-Call it a restaurant for the proletariat, but a trattoria is a spot where there is a seat for everyone.
+Down-to-earth Italian trattorias in certain ways are falling into extinction in Italy’s major cities, and it’s heartbreaking.
+A trattoria is a representative dining establishment with honest prices where there is a seat for every budget.

 The comfort food feels like it’s been whipped up by your surrogate Italian family effortlessly.
 Don’t expect presentation pony tricks here.
-The Italian trattoria is the master of cucina casalinga or blue collar fare locals tend to frequent.
-Cucina Tipica is a key word for “typical cuisine, or traditional home-style eating.
+The Italian trattoria is the master of cucina casalinga literally translated as “house-wife cooking” locals prefer for greasy spoon home cooking.
+Cucina Tipica is a key word for “typical cuisine”, or traditional regional dishes.

 In addition to this, there’s gotta be at least one old guy or nonna in the kitchen.
 They’re usually the owner or the mama/papa of the owner and you can bet they didn’t go to culinary school.